 - Click the Set button and add the geoprocessing service from ArcGIS Enterprise or ArcGIS Server.

 Note:The Geoprocessing widget does not support OGC Web Processing Services (WPS).

 The list of Input and Output parameters for the task populates, along with the Layer order and Options sections.

 - To configure each Input parameter, click to make it active.
 The default values, defined by the published geoprocessing service, populate in the Label, Tooltip, and default value areas, such as Input Feature by and Symbol in this case.
 You can input features with one of the following options:

 - Use shapefile in local file system

 - Selecting a layer from the map

-You may have the option to Use current map extent as input feature for the polygon.
+You may have the Use current map extent option to use the current map extent as the input feature for the polygon.

 - Check Visible to display the parameter on the widget interface.